 The Best Places for Sunday lunch in Edinburgh

-As well as being one of Britain’s best-loved meals, Sunday lunch is also about spending long, lazy lunches with family and friends.
-You’ll be happy to hear that Edinburgh has a selection of delightful options which range from the classic Sunday roast to a modern twist and vegan-friendly options, there really is something from everyone.
-So keep reading to discover our 10 best recommendations for Sunday lunch in Edinburgh.
+As well as being one of the nation’s favourite meals, Sunday lunch is also about spending long, lazy afternoons with family and friends.
+You’ll be delighted (and probably not surprised!) to hear that Edinburgh has some fantastic places to enjoy Sunday lunch.
+With everything from the classic roast to a modern twist and vegan-friendly options, there really is something from everyone.
+So keep reading to discover our 10 best recommendations for Sunday lunch in Edinburgh!

 1. Chop House

-Chop House is a mini-chain of Edinburgh steak restaurants located in Leith, Old Town, and Bruntsfield!
-Each of their restaurants has their trademark feel but a unique twist.
-For instance, their Market Street restaurant is located in a stunning C-listed brick arch.
+Chop House is a mini-chain of Edinburgh steak restaurants with three locations across the city.
+Each of their branches has its own trademark feel with a unique twist – like their Market Street restaurant, located in a stunning brick arch.

-There are two fabulous Sunday lunch options located within the Waldorf Astoria.
-First, The Pompadour by Galvin’s dining room has to be one of the prettiest places to enjoy Sunday lunch in Edinburgh!
-The luxurious restaurant opens its doors once a week for lunch, meaning every Sunday is truly special.
+The Pompadour is a fabulous place for Sunday lunch, located within the Waldorf Astoria hotel.
+It’s set in a spectacular dining room that has to be one of the prettiest restaurants in Edinburgh!
+This luxurious place opens its doors once a week for lunch, meaning every Sunday is truly special.
 It’s a favourite of our Managing Director, Louise!

 4. The Ox